by Matt Gibson

-The tabasco pepper hits the Scoville heat scale at 30,000 to 50,000 heat units.
-It’s mega spicy compared to the popular jalapeno , which clocks in at 2,500 to 10,000 heat units, much weaker than the tiny tabasco pepper.
+The tabasco pepper hits the; Scoville scale at 30,000 to 50,000 Scoville heat units.
+It’s mega spicy compared to the popular jalapeno, which clocks in at 2,500 to 10,000 heat units and is much weaker than the tiny tabasco pepper.
 It’s closer to the heat range of the cayenne pepper, which is around 40,000 heat units.
 As you can see, there’s quite a range of heat differences between various chili pepper types.

 So, want to try your hand at making your own version of Tabasco sauce?
 Well, the official recipe is a closely guarded and coveted secret.
 You can probably get pretty close after a few attempts though, and it’ll only take a handful of ingredients (red pepper, salt, and vinegar) and a little bit of patience.
 (McIlhenny ages their mash for the official Tabasco sauce for up to three years in white oak barrels.)

 The tabasco pepper plant itself is relatively easy to care for and should do well outdoors in warm climate areas.
 If you live in a cold climate area, you can still have a successful harvest of tabasco peppers, as they also do very well indoors in container gardens.